emnify/product-docs/docs/sdks/python/quickstart.md

 Once you're comfortable with these [concepts](/sdks/concepts), you can explore some use cases that show what the SDK is capable of based on a few [Examples](/sdks/python/examples).

-Also, see the [emnify System Documentation](https://cdn.emnify.net/api/doc/index.html) and our [OpenAPI specification](https://cdn.emnify.net/api/doc/swagger.html).
+Also, see the [emnify System Documentation](https://cdn.emnify.net/api/doc/index.html) and [OpenAPI specification](https://cdn.emnify.net/api/doc/swagger.html).